-It is agreed the Workplace Grievance Policy will be followed when an individual employee has a complaint or concern.
+It is agreed the Review of an Employment Decision - Employee Initiated Policy as amended will be followed when an individual employee has a complaint or concern.

-8.2 Group Dispute Resolution Procedure
+- 8.2 Group Dispute Resolution Procedure - a.
+In the first instance, complaints or concerns that relate to a group or groups of employees will be discussed at the Local Area Work Agreement Working Group Meeting.

-- In the first instance, complaints or concerns that relate to a group or a. groups of employees will be discussed at the Local Area Work Agreement Working Group Meeting. - b.
-If the complaint or concern cannot be resolved by the Working Group, it may be progressed according to clause 3.2 Dispute Resolution Procedures in the City of West Torrens Municipal Salaried Officers Enterprise Agreement 2014.
+b.
+If the complaint or concern cannot be resolved by the Working Group, it may be progressed according to clause 3.2 Dispute Resolution Procedures in the City of West Torrens Municipal Salaried Officers Enterprise Agreement 2017.

-Manager Community Services Date Employee Representative Date
+Manager Community Services